Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene06.jpg
   narration: "<p>We start in the Canadian prairies, where the Métis (pronounced Matey)
     have churned out three cities and have two more settlers on the go.
-They’re all fairly conservative settles — no wild provocative expansions yet.
+They’re all fairly conservative settles—no wild provocative expansions yet.
 But with the land to the north becoming increasingly icy, Louis Riel will have to look south if he wants his people to thrive in the parts to come.
-Squint hard and you’ll see a wonder being built in Batoche — is that the Statue of Zeus or the Temple of Artemis?
+Squint hard and you’ll see a wonder being built in Batoche—is that the Statue of Zeus or the Temple of Artemis?
 Both are useful!</p>"
 - scene_number: "7"
   scene_title: Heroes of Legend
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene07.jpg
   narration: "<p>In Central Asia, Mithridates of Persia has enrolled one of the cylinder’s
-    first Great Generals, though we’re not sure of his name — it is the Ancient Era, I guess no one’s writing history down yet.
+    first Great Generals, though we’re not sure of his name—it is the Ancient Era, I guess no one’s writing history down yet.
 He’s already got a fine army behind him, though.
 More to the point, he has an army; whichever Great General’s sitting in the Seljuq capital of Isfahan seems to have forgotten that crucial part of